staterium/SitumBindingsLibrary/README.md

 # SitumBindingsLibrary

-A Xamarin Bindings Library for Situm SDK. www.situm.es
+A Xamarin Bindings Library for the Situm SDK.

+www.situm.es

 This project provides a prototype Xamarin Bindings Library for use with the Situm SDK.